 The first input X should be the object with the expression data (here the ExpressionSet object), the second input Y should give the response variable.
-Because the call above provides an ExpressionSet for X, we only need to specify the name of the repsonse variable in Y. Alternatively, the user can provide the gt.all
+Because the call above provides an ExpressionSet for X, we only need to specify the name of the representation of Y. Alternatively, the user can provide the whole vector in Y. In that case X only needs to provide the matrix of gene expression measurements (but is may still be an ExpressionSet).